 Sam Houston Statue by Elisabet Ney

-Elisabet Ney was a German sculptor with a Texas-sized talent.
-Born in Münster, Westphalia, Ney immigrated to Texas with her family in 1873.
-She built her limestone studio, named Formosa, in Austin's Hyde Park neighborhood in 1892.
+Elisabet Ney (1833–1907) was a German sculptor born in Münster, Westphalia.
+She was the first woman admitted to Munich's Academy of Fine Arts to study sculpture.
+When the Franco-Prussian war started in 1870, she and her family left for the United States, eventually settling in Waller County, Texas, in 1872.
+She came to Austin in 1892 and built her studio in Austin's Hyde Park neighborhood.
 The studio and the grounds are now part of the Elisabet Ney Museum.

 Lender